-Staff who work in high-risk environments, such as in science labs or with woodwork equipment, or work with students with special educational needs (SEN), are given additional health and safety training.
+The Premises Team and staff who work in high-risk environments, such as in science labs or with woodwork equipment, or work with students with special educational needs (SEN), are given additional health and safety training.

-20. Monitoring
+6. Monitoring

-This policy will be reviewed by the Finance Director every year.
+This policy will be reviewed by the Finance Director every two years.